‘Days Of Our Lives’ Spoilers: Chad Catches Abigail On A Date With Dario, Retaliates With Nasty Custody Battle?

 — meredith (@naleydimera) April 29, 2017

 “It’s only awkward, because he’s said he loves her, but Dario kind of convinces Abigail to go by saying, ‘Hey, all that aside, I just want to be your bud.
-That’s what this is – a happy new job dinner.
+That’s what this is – a happy new job dinner.’
 So she goes, because she just needs a distraction,” Miller said.
 “The job is the first step.
 With it, comes a variety of things.
 She’s rented her own room at the B&B. She’s not going to stay with her mom anymore.
 It really gets the ball rolling on all kinds of things.”

 Meanwhile, Marci Miller states that Abigail will feel bad when Chad finds them together, looking cozy.